-Bursitis and Tendinitis usually affect the extremities and are often the result of overuse injuries.
+Bursitis and Tendinitis | SF usually affect the extremities and are often the result of overuse injuries.

-Bursitis and Tendinitis
+Bursitis and Tendinitis | San Francisco

 Bursitis and Tendinitis are often mistaken for arthritis.
 For these conditions, pain and stiffness often intensify with movement.
 The involved area tends to be painless at rest.
 The swelling associated with tendinitis is often more subtle, while bursitis can cause deformity.

-Common Causes of Bursitis and Tendinitis
+Common Causes of Bursitis and Tendinitis | SF

-Common causes of tendonitis and bursitis include, injury or overuse.
+Common causes include, injury or overuse.
 These are often seen in people that have bad posture as altered biomechanics can put excess stress on the soft tissue structures.
 Avoiding overuse and repetitive physical stress to the affected area is suggested to help with these conditions.
 Medications may be used to reduce inflammation that can be associated with tendonitis or bursitis.
 Natural anti-inflammatories and icing can also be helpful in reducing the pain.